-The title of this article is sort of a trick question, there is a time and place for both AR googles and VR headset when it comes to flying drones.
+Both AR goggles and VR headsets have a time and place when it comes to flying drones.
 VR provides the best immersive experience, AR adds information to your flight.
 Both techniques hug your face, and one has legal considerations.

-Let’s take a quick look at the two types of smart glasses, see what is right for you for your flying style.
+Let’s take a quick look at the two types of smart glasses, see what is right for you for your drone flying style.

 First up, it is important to remind you that most countries of the world require direct line-of-sight to your drone while it’s in the air.
 Speaking for the United States, the FAA is very strict about this rule, however, it is only valid while you fly outdoors.
-Flying indoors changes the game, this is why many drone races are indoors, the racers can wear all the goggles you want!
+Flying indoors changes the game, this is why many drone races are indoors, the racers can wear all the goggles they want!